jtreeves/budget-backend/README.md

 ## Features

 - Models for users and budgets with full CRUD functionality
+- Flexible schemas to allow users to upload a variety of fields to the budget documents
+- Routes for accessing models
 - Authentication measures to protect user information
+- Tests for all routes

 ## Models